satvikpendem/satvikpendem.com/blog/how-to/perils-of-youtube-recommendations/index.md

 As you probably know, YouTube just sucks you in, especially with their recommended videos that seem so irresistible with their clickbait titles and thumbnails.
 I've found that the best way to protect against excessive YouTube binge watching was to turn off search and watch history.
 I'll go through different approaches I've tried and explain why I've most recently settled on this method.

+*If you like this kind of productivity content, [follow me on Twitter.](https://twitter.com/satvikpendem)*

 ## Methods Tried